Who Is Hugh Jackman?

 Stage and Hosting Work

 Despite his growing career in Hollywood, Jackman remained true to his stage roots.
 In 2004, he won a Tony Award for his lead role in Broadway's The Boy from Oz, about flamboyant Australian musician Peter Allen.
-The following year, he won an Emmy Award for his turn as host of the 2004 Tonys.
+Jackman also claimed an Emmy for his work as host of the 2004 Tonys, and he later hosted the Academy Awards in 2009.

 Despite his contributions as executive producer and supporting actor, Jackman's attempt to deliver a small-screen musical with Viva Laughlin lasted just two episodes on CBS before being canceled in 2007.
 He fared far better in a successful return to Broadway in 2009, playing a Chicago cop alongside Daniel Craig in A Steady Rain.